-- Introduce the theory of isomonodromic deformations of (ħ-deformed) rational connections in gl2(C) that includes the Painlevé equations. - Show how to obtain the symplectic structure (Hamiltonians) for a specific set of Darboux coordinates. - Present Harnad's symplectic duality on an example and associated open problems. - Reverse way: Formal reconstruction using Topological Recursion and quantization of classical spectral curves. - Exact WKB reconstruction for 0-parameter solutions of the Painlevé 1 equation.
+- 1 Introduce the theory of isomonodromic deformations of ( $\hbar$ -deformed) rational connections in $\mathfrak{gl}2(\mathbb{C})$ that includes the Painlevé equations. - Show how to obtain the symplectic structure (Hamiltonians) for a specific set of Darboux coordinates. - Present Harnad's symplectic duality on an example and associated open problems. - Reverse way: Formal reconstruction via quantization of classical spectral curves in the specific example of Exact WKB reconstruction for 0-parameter solutions of the Painlevé 1 equation.